alfonsosaera/ChIPseq/README.md

 I present here a simple pipeline to perform a basic ChIP-seq analysis, from getting the FASTQ files, read preprocessing and mapping to peak calling.

-I explain the steps of the analysis and provide Perl and bash scripts to run the analysis automatically with a few commands.
+I explain the steps of the analysis but also provide Perl and bash scripts (`script` folder) to run the analysis automatically with a few commands in the [last section](https://github.com/alfonsosaera/ChIPseq#automate-the-analysis).

 Annotation and differential binding analysis of peaks will be included in future versions of this pipeline.